project-trident/trident-website/hugo-site/content/information/features.md

   The firewall does not allow any inbound connections to the computer unless authorized by the user.

 - **Few default services:** All boot services can be viewed in the Service Manager.
-  Service Manager also allows starting, stopping, and adding or removing from boot any system service.
+  Service Manager also allows starting, stopping, and adding or removing any system service from boot.

 - **SSH is disabled by default:** SSH can only be enabled by the administrator (root).
   This prevents bots and outside individuals from accessing a Project Trident system.